Economic history of the United States: Commerce, industry and agriculture

-In the last third of the 19th century the United States entered a phase of rapid economic growth which doubled per capita income over the period.
+In the last third of the 19th century, the United States entered a phase of rapid economic growth that doubled per capita income over this period.
 By 1895, the United States leaped ahead of Britain for first place in manufacturing output.
 For the first time, exports of machinery and consumer goods became important.
 For example, Standard Oil led the way in exporting kerosene; Russia was its main rival in international trade.
 Singer Corporation led the way in developing a global marketing strategy for its sewing machines.

 The greatly expanded railroad network, using inexpensive steel rails produced by new steel making processes, dramatically lowered transportation cost to areas without access to navigable waterways.
 Low freight rates allowed large manufacturing facilities with great economies of scale.
 Machinery became a large industry and many types of machines were developed.
 Businesses were able to operate over wide areas and chain stores arose.
 Mail order companies started operating.
 Rural Free Delivery began in the early 1890s, but it was not widely implemented for a decade.